-We worship on Sunday mornings at 10:00, following an order of service from Evangelical Lutheran Worship.
+We worship on Sunday mornings at 10:00, usually following an order of service from Evangelical Lutheran Worship.
 We sing praise to God, listen to readings from the Bible and a sermon, offer prayers, and receive nourishment at the Lord's Table.
 Lay and ordained persons provide leadership.
 A Casavant pipe organ, piano and guitars accompany our hymns.

-We also hold Affirmations of Baptism (Confirmations), weddings and funerals.
+We also hold Affirmations of Baptism (confirmations), weddings and funerals.
 Contact the pastor to receive further information.